Skip to Main Content

 This mural tells a story of the strength and tranquility in motherhood.
 Though women and mothers are often left behind by the medical field, their importance and strength is the focus of this mural.
 Mothers hold our communities together, and we quite literally, wouldn't be anywhere without them.

-Carine Carmy Headshot
+Carine Carmy headshot.

 Carine Carmy